ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 The arc-reversal / node-reduction algorithm employs a set of fundamental, local graph operations.
 Each operation ensures that the decision problem remains *semantically equivalent*, meaning the attainable utilities under any strategy are preserved:

 1. **Barren-Node Deletion:**
-    Any chance or decision node that has no children and is not a parent of a outcome node can be immediately removed from the diagram.
+    Any chance or decision node that has no children and is not a parent of an outcome node can be immediately removed from the diagram.
 Such nodes do not affect the utility and are therefore irrelevant to the decision problem.

-    Figure X illustrates the process of barren node elimination.
+    Figure 6 illustrates the process of barren node elimination.
 The first diagram becomes the second, and then the third, since removing a barren node can create new barren nodes that can also be eliminated.

     <center>
     <table>